 We’re standing and smoking the meat in the Barangaroo urban development car park, not the most exotic setting for a barbie but we’re well placed for the discussion we’re about to have.
 Barangaroo is a newly built, 22 hectare site on the western side of Sydney’s Central Business District.
-To the left of us is a huge development of business and residential space, a mass of slick, shiny skyscrapers, restaurants, plush apartments, retail areas and the temporary home of Noma Australia.
-To our right is a large green headland, a place specifically developed to reconnect the historical, cultural and botanical links that Australia’s Aboriginal population used to have with the area, thousands of years before it was colonised, taken over by settlers and turned into a shipping port back in the 1850s.
+To the left of us is a huge development of corporate and residential space, a mass of slick, shiny skyscrapers, restaurants, plush apartments, retail areas and the temporary home of Noma Australia.
+To our right is a huge green headland, a place developed specifically to reconnect the historical, cultural and botanical links Australia’s Aboriginal population once had with the area, thousands of years before it was colonised, taken over by settlers and turned into a shipping port back in the 1850s.

 50% of this new development has been purposely kept free for green space and is part of an ambitious project to bring back many of the old flora that used to grow in the area.
 It has involved planting 83 different species that make up around 75,000 plants, all of them native and endemic to the original area.
 “250 years ago, as you were paddling along the harbour, if you looked back at this headland this is the sort of vegetation you would see,” explains Clarence Slockee who has joined us for the kangaroo smoke out, him and Donovan have been friends for years.